 If you have a toothache, it could be a sign of infection.
 There are additional symptoms, such as a “cracked tooth syndrome” that can mimic an infection.
 If you suspect you may have a tooth infection, don't hesitate to come visit us for diagnosis and treatment.
 During this visit, our doctors will use diagnostic tools to identify infection and provide you with honest and complete information about the safe and comfortable root canal treatment options available at our Aurora office.
 We will show you intraoral pictures of your tooth, review your radiographs, and share the diagnosis with you to ensure you understand the need for your treatment.

 People tend to think that a root canal is a painful procedure, but this is not true.
 Modern advances in dental technology as well as local anesthetics mean that having a root canal is no worse than simply having a cavity filled.
 We will numb the tooth and surrounding area before proceeding with the root canal, so you won’t feel any pain.
-However, if you still feel nervous, we would be happy to discuss sedation options, including complimentary nitrous oxide, that can help alleviate anxiety and fear.
+However, if you still feel nervous, we would be happy to discuss sedation options, including complimentary nitrous oxide and oral sedation, that can help alleviate anxiety and fear.